chiefeno/Project-5-Detecting-Fake-News/README.md

 We also created a Random Forest Model and a Random Forest with AdaBoost Model.
 Each of these models suffered from high variance and were overfit to the training data, scoring a perfect near perfect accuracy score.
 As a result, we did not use these models for our evaluation.

+## Conclusion

+In the end, we were able to create a highly accurate classification model to differentiate between real and fake news.
+We are skeptical that we'd get similar results when applied to news stories from outside of this Kaggle dataset but believe we found some significant patterns nonetheless.
+This bodes well for social media platforms where news articles are shared prolifically; with more time and subject matter expertise, we blieve machine learning can be an incredible tool in the battle against misinformation.